The problem this pattern solves

 The next-order problem: operating privacy across N vaults

-- A data subject in India submits a DSAR through the company’s global website.
+Once an organisation has five, ten, or fifteen regional Pro deployments, the privacy office faces a new problem:- A data subject in India submits a DSAR through the company’s global website.
 How does the DPO team find their data without logging into the Indian Pro instance separately?

 - A consent withdrawal in Brazil needs to propagate to every system that holds the user’s data — but the regional vaults are intentionally air-gapped at the PII level.